 Do huskies need aircon?
 This is a very commonly asked question and will depend on your husky and where you live.
 If you live in California with extremely hot summers, and your husky is not always used to the scorching heat, then yes, it’s likely they will prefer to rest in an air-conditioned room.

-If this is why you are asking the question: Do huskies need to be in the cold, then hopefully this has cleared that up.
 I have a much more detailed article about caring for a husky in hot weather, you may like to check out.

 Signs Of Dehydrations In Huskies